KiranWarren/KiranWarren_T2A2/README.md

   There is a one-to-many relationship between currencies and manufacturing offerings.
 A location will offer to manufacture a project at a listed price of a single currency.
 Many manufacturing offerings can be listed with the same currency.

 ![Currencies-Manufactures](./docs/manufactures-currencies.png)

+### 2.4 Flask Relationships (R9)

+The following relationships need to be created between models in the Flask application.
+These will be arranged by model:

+- Comments
+  - Project: back populates comments.
+Changes in comments do not affect projects.
+  - User: back populates comments.
+Changes in comments do not affect users.
+- Countries
+  - Location: back populates country.
+Any changes in countries flows through to locations.
+Deleting a country then deletes all locations using that foreign key.
+- Currencies
+  - Manufacture: back populates currency.
+Any changes in currencies flows through to manufactures.
+Deleting a currency then deletes all manufactures using that foreign key.
+- Drawings
+  - Project: back populates drawings.
+Changes in drawings do not affect projects.
+- LocationTypes
+  - Location: back populates location_type.
+Any changes in location types flows through to locations.
+Deleting a location type then deletes all locations using that foreign key.
+- Locations
+  - Country: back populates locations.
+Changes in locations do not affect countries.
+  - LocationType: back populates locations.
+Changes in locations do not affect location types.
+  - User: back populates location.
+Any changes in locations flow through to users.
+Deleting a location will then delete all users using that foreign key.
+  - Manufacture: back populates location.
+Any changes in locations flows through to manufactures.
+Deleting a location will then deletes all manufactures using that foreign key.
+- Manufactures
+  - Project: back populates manufactures.
+Changes in manufactures do not affect projects.
+  - Location: back populates manufactures.
+Changes in manufactures do not affect locations.
+  - Currency: back populates manufactures.
+Changes in manufactures do not affect currencies.
+- Projects
+  - Drawing: back populates project.
+Any changes in projects flows through to drawings.
+Deleting a project then deletes all drawings using that foreign key.
+  - Comment: back populates project.
+Any changes in projects flows through to comments.
+Deleting a project then deletes all comments using that foreign key.
+  - Manufacture: back populates project.
+Any changes in projects flows through to manufactures.
+Deleting a project then deletes all manufactures using that foreign key.
+- Users
+  - Location: back populates users.
+Changes in users do not affect locations.
+  - Comment: back populates user.
+Any changes in users flows through to comments.
+Deleting a user then deletes all comments made by that user (using that foreign key).

 ## 3 Application Design